 The 10-Point Supplier Due Diligence Checklist

 Not all compatible manufacturers are created equal.
-Here's how to evaluate a supplier before committing to a purchase.
-A quality supplier should be able to satisfy all 10 points without hesitation.
+Here's how to evaluate a medical cable supplier before committing to a purchase.
+A quality supplier should satisfy all 10 points without hesitation.

 | # | Checkpoint | What to Ask For |